18 Awesome Careers With Animals

 Jobs working with animals, and pet ownership, can also come with health benefits.
 According to the Centers for Disease Control and Prevention, those benefits include lower blood pressure, decreased cholesterol levels, and fewer feelings of loneliness.
 Some of that may be because pets like dogs often encourage their owners and caretakers to get out and exercise and socialize.
 It's easy to see why animals hold the hearts of so many Americans.

-According to the American Pet Products Association (APPA), Americans love animals so much that a 2023-2024 survey found that 66 percent of the country's households own at least one pet.
-Dogs and cats top the list as the most popular, with 65.1 million households owning a dog, and over 46 million owning a cat.
-It makes sense that pet spending hit its highest level in the U.S. in 2023, ringing in at $147 billion.
+According to the American Pet Products Association (APPA), Americans love animals so much that a 2024 survey found that 82 million households own at least one pet.
+Dogs and cats are the most popular, with 58 million households owning a dog and about 40 million owning a cat.
+It makes sense that pet spending increased to an estimated $150.6 billion in the U.S. in 2024.

 That spending growth is largely attributed to the fact that pets are becoming more humanized by their owners.
 And as pets, and animals in general, become more valued by society, it only makes sense that the opportunities to find jobs with animals will grow.